dehond/dehond.github.io/index.markdown

 I work in labs where we try to simulate uncontrollable and complicated quantum mechanical systems using controllable and (slightly) less complicated ones.

-On this website I hope to share some of the interesting things I learn in and outside of the lab, which typically don't find their way into papers.
+On the [blog on this website](/blog/) I hope to share some of the interesting things I learn in and outside of the lab, which typically don't find their way into papers.

 <!-- ![random walkers](../assets/images/random-walkers.png) -->